cython/cython/docs/src/userguide/special_methods.rst

 The :meth:`__cinit__` method is where you should perform basic C-level initialisation of the object, including allocation of any C data structures that your object will own.
-You need to be careful what you do in the :meth:`__cinit__` method, because the object may not yet be fully valid Python object when it is called.
-Therefore, you should be careful invoking any Python operations which might touch the object; in particular, its methods.
+You need to be careful what you do in the :meth:`__cinit__` method, because the object may not yet be a fully valid Python object when it is called.
+Therefore, you should be careful invoking any Python operations which might touch the object; in particular, its methods and anything that could be overridden by subtypes (and thus depend on their subtype state being initialised already).

 By the time your :meth:`__cinit__` method is called, memory has been allocated for the object and any C attributes it has have been initialised to 0 or null.
 (Any